 Whenever I go back to the States, I am always surprised how many people tell me I am living the dream; a double life of the part-time expat on the beach in Mexico while maintaining a place at home.
 “I would love to do that!” they tell me.
 I guess it surprises me because really anybody can.

 Looking at the circulation of International Living newsletters, it appears many people share at least the dream of beaches and Mexican night skies.
 There are plenty of logical reasons not to live in Mexico.
 Mexico is not for everyone.
 They have made the comment though, so I take it on face value that they really would love to.
 Why don't they?
 For me the reason would have been fear.
-I was definitely afraid.
+I know because I was definitely afraid.

 "Heaven is living in your hopes.
 Hell is living in your fears.
 It's up to each individual which one he chooses" - Tom Robbins, "Even Cowgirls Get the Blues."